opensafely-core/ehrql/docs/tutorial/quiz/index.md

 9: Create a patient frame containing the latest HbA1c measurement for each patient.

-10: Create a boolean patient series identifying patients without moderate or severe frailty in whom the last IFCC-HbA1c is 58 mmol/mol or less in the preceding twelve months
+10: Create a boolean patient series identifying patients without moderate or severe frailty in whom the last IFCC-HbA1c is 58 mmol/mol or less.